pydata/xarray/doc/combining.rst

 Concatenate
 ~~~~~~~~~~~

-To combine arrays along existing or new dimension into a larger arrays, you
+To combine arrays along existing or new dimension into a larger array, you
 can use :py:func:`~xray.concat`. ``concat`` takes an iterable of ``DataArray``
 or ``Dataset`` objects, as well as a dimension name, and concatenates along
 that dimension: